GorkemP/Endoscopic-Artefact-Detection/README.md

-# Endoscopic-Artefact-Detection
-EndoCV2020: Endoscopic Artefact Detection Challenge (EAD2020) - proposed codes
+# Implementation of the framework proposed for the Endoscopic Artefact Detection and Segmentation (EAD2020) Challenge - Detection Task

+Our method ranked first in the detection task.
+First, it is better to read the paper to understand general framework.